charlieargue/pan-code-samples/README.md

 - [ctx-options ("Context Options") ](https://github.com/charlieargue/ctx-options)
   - GitHub repo I made showing patterns for avoiding **React Context** "over-rendering", as well as data fetching and caching
+  - 🚀**IMPACT:**
+    - Clarified a critical misunderstanding of **React Context**, causing dev leadership to bypass it unnecessarily and reach for other solutions (Redux) where it would suffice.
-  - `RTK-Q` was chosen team-wide based on this proof-of-concept
+    - `RTK-Q` was chosen team-wide based on this proof-of-concept, and React Context was restored as a primary solution for state management (both local and global).